 NIO 333 Formula E Team

-The second team to announce their involvement in the sport, the team was known as China Racing for the first Formula E season in 2014.
+The second team to announce their involvement in the sport, the outfit was known as China Racing for the first Formula E season in 2014.
 Nelson Piquet Jr took home victories in Long Beach and Moscow that season, but the team have been unable to emulate that success since then.
-After a disappointing 2018/19 season saw the team pick up just seven points, they managed to finish last season without a single point.
+After a disappointing 2018/19 season saw the team pick up just seven points, they finished last season without a single point.

 Oliver Turney and Tom Blomqvist will try to end the team's slide this season.